EarthScope/rover/docs/commands.md

     rover summary

 Create a summary of the index in the database.
-This lists the overall span of data for each SNCL and can be queries using `rover list-summary`.
+This lists the overall span of data for each Net_Sta_Loc_Chan and can be queries using `rover list-summary`.

 ##### Significant Parameters